AdobeDocs/workfront-learn.en/help/workfront-home/remove-add-and-rearrange-widgets.md

 >[!VIDEO](https://video.tv.adobe.com/v/3424529/?quality=12&learn=on)

+>[!NOTE]
+>
->[!NOTE] More information about each widget can be found on the [Get started with New Home in Adobe Workfront](https://experienceleague.adobe.com/docs/workfront/using/basics/home/new-home/get-started-with-new-home.html?lang=en) article.
+> More information about each widget can be found in the [Get started with New Home in Adobe Workfront](https://experienceleague.adobe.com/docs/workfront/using/basics/home/new-home/get-started-with-new-home.html?lang=en) article.